luyanggeorge/coupled_wavetank/README.md

 ## ⚙️ Simulation instructions
 - Set the simulation parameters in `settings.py`.
-- Adjust the length of the dry beach through the coefficient `margin` in the main file `coupled_tank`.
+- The length of the dry beach can be adjusted through the variable `margin` in `settings.py`.
 - Run the main code in serial with `python3 coupled_tank.py`.

 ### Notes